We’re looking to onboard people who are passionate about contributing to the next generation of space exploration.

 • Attend weekly meetings

-• Work with the team to coordinate Team Lead Takeovers
+• Work with Team Lead to coordinate larger events

 • Well-organized, and demonstrates strong time management skills